everard/SELENE-Device/README.md

     APP_ABI := all

-Now applications can be built.
-To do this, cd to the Build/Android/Demos/SimpleApplication or Build/Android/Demos/SimpleAnimation folder and run:
+Now demo can be built.
+To do this, cd to the Build/Android/Demo folder and run:

+    android - update project -p ./ -t android-10
     ndk-build
     ant debug
     ant installd

-This applications will run on your android device, but will not render, because currently there is no OpenGL ES renderer implemented.

 WINDOWS
 -------

-To compile existing code under Windows, you should cd to the "Build/Projects CB" and compile projects inside the workspace SELENE-Device.workspace in your Code::Blocks IDE.
+To compile existing code under Windows, you can cd to the "Build/Projects-CB" and compile projects inside the workspace SELENE-Device.workspace in your Code::Blocks IDE.
-Note, that neither Visual Studio 2012, nor Visual Studio 2013 Preview are able to compile this (because they lack C++11 support).
-But in the near future (as M$ states), when Visual Studio 2013 RTM comes out, you will be able to compile it with VS. Projects for VS are in "Build/Projects VS" folder.
+Or you can cd to the "Build/Projects-VS" and compile Visual Studio solution.
+Note, that only Visual Studio 2013 and later is suitable for compilation.

 LINUX
 -----